HenriARM/semsearch/README.md

 ## 4. Analyses & Result

+### Method Application

+Each method was applied to the same subset of the MS MARCO dataset consisting of 100 queries and their associated passages.
+For each method, the following steps were taken:

+- **TF-IDF and BM25**:
+  1. Each passage associated with a query was processed to create a document-term matrix using either the TF-IDF or BM25 weighting scheme.
+  2. The query was transformed into the same vector space, and the relevance of each passage was scored based on the cosine similarity (for TF-IDF) or the BM25 score.

+- **SBERT**:
+  1. The passages were encoded using the pre-trained 'all-MiniLM-L6-v2' SBERT model to generate dense vector embeddings.
+  2. The query was similarly encoded into a vector embedding.
+  3. Cosine similarity scores between the query embedding and each passage embedding were computed to determine relevance.

 To comprehensively assess the performance of the semantic search models, several metrics are used: Precision, Recall, F1 Score, and Mean Reciprocal Rank (MRR).
 Each of these metrics helps to provide insights into different aspects of model effectiveness.

 ### Precision